Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts Data centers in Birmingham are situated to serve the city’s key industries, including finance, healthcare, manufacturing, and university research.
-This proximity supports applications requiring lower latency for local users and operations.
+Proximity To Key Business Districts Data centers in Birmingham are situated to provide low-latency access to the city's central business district and surrounding corporate campuses.
+This supports key local industries, including finance, healthcare, biotechnology, and manufacturing.

-Regional Market Reach From Birmingham, businesses can effectively serve end-users across Alabama, Mississippi, the Florida Panhandle, and parts of Georgia and Tennessee.
-It is a strategic location for regional application delivery and disaster recovery.
+Regional Market Reach From a digital infrastructure standpoint, Birmingham effectively serves the entire state of Alabama, along with Mississippi, the Florida Panhandle, and parts of Georgia and Tennessee.

 Natural Disaster Risk